Nick Faldo: Playing style

-Faldo also had a reputation of having an intense focus and not being engaged in too many social courtesies.
+After Faldo changed his swing in the mid-1980s, his methodical style gave him a reputation for being one of the game's more conservative players.
+BBC commentator Peter Alliss suggested that much of the flair in Faldo's game was lost in the mid-1980s when he remodelled his swing.
+Alliss said: "Faldo had cut out the excitement, but he had also eradicated the mistakes."

-In 1998, Faldo's partnership with David Leadbetter came to an end when Faldo dispensed with his services by post in a letter.
+Faldo also had a reputation of having an intense focus and not engaging in too many social courtesies.
+In 1998, Faldo's partnership with David Leadbetter came to an end when Faldo dispensed with his services in a letter.
 In 2003, Leadbetter said of Faldo: "He wasn't the most popular guy with all the players, that's for sure.
 He didn't go out to win friends and influence people.
 Very seldom does he call people by name.
 He was very difficult to get close to.
 But I don't think it hurt his performance.
 You don't have to be 'Mr Popular' to win golf tournaments."

 Faldo's strong work ethic was praised by Leadbetter, who said that during uncomfortably hot conditions in the summer heat of Florida, a conservative estimate of Faldo's practice levels would be him hitting "500–800 balls a day, every day".
 Leadbetter said: "I don't know how many balls we hit in total but it was thousands and thousands.
 He also kept up his short game too – he worked hard on that aspect of his game."

 In an interview in 2005, Curtis Strange said: "Nick Faldo stared a lot of guys down.
 He had a way of folding his arms and looking at you as though he knew you were going to make a mistake.
 But in our playoff in the 1988 U.S. Open, I was in a good frame of mind to handle him.
 We didn't say three words all day, which was fine with me.
 I'm proud of beating him when he was in his prime."